-Ample regulation of business by the government will maximize the public's best interests.
-The market system works best when resources are free to move from one use to another.
-The problem of scarcity can best be overcome in a system of mixed capitalism.
-A в

-- D. Self-interest in a market system will automatically promote the public interest as well.
+A. Ample regulation of business by the government will maximize the public's best interests.
+B. The market system works best when resources are free to move from one use to another.
+C. The problem of scarcity can best be overcome in a system of mixed capitalist.
+D. Self-interest in a market system will automatically promote the public interest as well.